BestesSemester/db4bigdata/deployments/development/ReadMe.md

 ### MSSql
 MSSql is host on http://localhost:1433.
 There is no UI to interact with the database.
 You need an external tool to connect with the database.

+If you want to connect to the database use the following credentials:
+Username: SA
+Password: 1234myFancyPasswort

 ToDO -> Add description for external tool
 ### Neo4J
 Neo4J database is hosted on http://localhost:7474/.
 Since there is an build in WebUI you can access the database directly with your browser.